ryan-mcclue/musings/notes.md

 variable array naming convention, i.e. planes/plane_count.
 small variable arrays allocate on stack, i.e. Plane planes[2];
-if multiple ways of accessing data, use union and anonymous structs use vectors for pairs that only exist together anywhere in code for structs with just assignment constructors, use curly braces when drawing vectors in a physical sense, keep in mind they are rooted at the origin (even if drawings show them across time) head to tail for vector addition/subtraction (their direction is determined by their sign)
+if multiple ways of accessing data, use union and anonymous structs use vectors for pairs that only exist together anywhere in code (points are always vectors!) for structs with just assignment constructors, use curly braces when drawing vectors in a physical sense, keep in mind they are rooted at the origin (even if drawings show them across time) head to tail for vector addition/subtraction (their direction is determined by their sign)